paulmillr/noble-ed25519/README.md

 - 📦 Pure ESM, can be imported without transpilers
 - 🪶 4KB gzipped, 350 lines of code

-Use larger drop-in replacement [noble-curves](https://github.com/paulmillr/noble-curves) instead, if you need additional features such as common.js support, ristretto255, X25519, curve25519, ed25519ph, ed25519ctx.
+The module is a sister project of [noble-curves](https://github.com/paulmillr/noble-curves), focusing on smaller attack surface & better auditability.
+Curves are drop-in replacement and have more features: Common.js, ristretto255, X25519, curve25519, ed25519ph.
 To upgrade from v1 to v2, see [Upgrading](#upgrading).
-[Online demo](https://paulmillr.com/noble/).

 ### This library belongs to _noble_ cryptography